vivqu/vivqu.github.io/_posts/2020-02-16-compensation.md

 <hr class="section-divider" />

-<footnote>This article was last updated on 02/16/2020. v1 is 2,591 words and took 7.5 hours to write and edit.</footnote>
+<footer>This article was last updated on 02/16/2020. v1 is 2,591 words and took 7.5 hours to write and edit.</footer>